wp-plugins/ios-images-fixer/readme.txt

 No settings editing required, just activate the plugin and try uploading an image from your idevice!

 == Frequently Asked Questions ==
 = Is there any special requirement? =
-Yes,
 * PHP GD library or ImageMagic.
 * exif extension installed.